- About Us

 WIDE FORMAT DIGITAL PRINT FAQS

-Q: What is wide format digital printing?
+Q: What is wide-format digital printing?

-Q: When should I use wide format printing?
+Q: When should I use wide-format printing?

-Q: What types of wide format printing are there?
+Q: What types of wide-format printing are there?

 A: Roeda produces digital graphics on roll-to-roll printers and flatbed printers.
-If the requirement is to print rigid substrates like fluted plastic or foam board, we would print on a 4’ x 8’ flatbed digital table.
-This printer allows us to print any 4’ x 8’ sheet of material, up to 2” thick.
+If the requirement is to print rigid substrates like fluted plastic or foam board, we will print on a 4’ x 8’ flatbed digital table.
+This printer allows us to print any 4’ x 8’ sheet of material up to 2” thick.
 If the material is flexible or on a roll (i.e. vinyl banner, pressure sensitives, fabric), we will print on our roll-to-roll printers.

 Q: How do you decide which digital printer to use?